mmomtchev/rlayers/README.md

 Composition works by using _React_ Contexts.
 Every nested element uses the context of its nearest parent.

+The underlying OpenLayers objects can be accessed using the `useOL()` hook - check the [`Geolocation`](https://mmomtchev.github.io/rlayers/#/geolocation) example to see how.

-Currently a context has an `RContextType` and can contain the following elements:
+Currently `useOL()` has an `RContextType` and can contain the following elements:

--   `RContext.map` provided by a map, every other element, except an `RStyle` must have a map parent
+-   `map` provided by a map, every other element, except an `RStyle` must have a map parent
--   `RContext.layer` and `RContext.source` provided by all layers - not required for anything at the moment, but can be used to access the underlying _OpenLayers_ objects
+-   `layer` and `source` provided by all layers - not required for anything at the moment, but can be used to access the underlying _OpenLayers_ objects
--   `RContext.vectorlayer` and `RContext.vectorsource` provided by vector layers only - required for `<RFeature>`
+-   `vectorlayer` and `vectorsource` provided by vector layers only - required for `<RFeature>`
+-   `vectortilelayer` provided by vector tile layers only
--   `RContext.location` and `RContext.feature` provided by a map feature - required for `<ROverlay>` and `<RPopup>`
+-   `location` and `feature` provided by a map feature - required for `<ROverlay>` and `<RPopup>`
--   `RContext.style` provided by a style definition - the only one which can be outside of a map
+-   `style` provided by a style definition - the only one which can be outside of a map

+Additionally, `useRLayersComponent()` allows retrieving the containing _rlayers_ component.

 #### Accessing the underlying _OpenLayers_ objects and API

 The underlying _OpenLayers_ objects can be accessed in a number of different ways:

--   Through the context objects by using `React.Context.Consumer` - [the custom controls example](https://mmomtchev.github.io/rlayers/#/controls) contains an example for using the _OpenLayers_ `map` from `RContext`
+-   Through the context objects by using `React.Context.Consumer`
--   In an event handler, when it is a normal function and not an arrow lambda, `this` will contain the _rlayers_ component and `this.context` will contain the context - [the geolocation example](https://mmomtchev.github.io/rlayers/#/geolocation) accesses `this.context.map` to adjust the view
+-   In an event handler that is a normal function and not an arrow lambda, `this` will contain the _rlayers_ component and `this.context` will contain the context - this is an alternative to using `useOL()`
 -   In all event handlers, _OpenLayers_ will pass the target object in `event.target` and the map in `event.map` - [the popups example](https://mmomtchev.github.io/rlayers/#/popups) uses this method
 -   And finally, accessing arbitrary elements, even outside their contexts, is possible by using React references - `React.RefObject`s.
 [The high performance example](https://mmomtchev.github.io/rlayers/#/igc) contains an example of this.
 The underlying _OpenLayers_ objects can be accessed through the `ol` property of every component.
 Additionaly, for `layer` objects, the underlying _OpenLayers_ source can be accessed through `source`:
     ```ts